-Frequency is important to ensure that an appropriate class is chosen.
-The named entity Sabena, for instance, occurs frequently in the corpus, but often with class labels assigned to it, which are not suitable for inclusion in a definition (possibility, partner, company,....
-By focussing on the most frequent class label assigned to a named entity (airline company in this case), we hope to select the most appropriate label for a definition.
-A disadvantage of this technique is that the class label by itself is not always sufficient for an adequate definition.
-Therefore, we expand the class labels with modifiers which typically need to be included in a definition.
+A disadvantage of focussing on class labels is that the label itself is not always sufficient for an adequate definition.
+Therefore, in phase 2 we expand the class labels with modifiers which typically need to be included in a definition.
 For the question What is Sabena?, our system produces Belgian airline company as answer.